WOLF-TV: Analog-to-digital conversion

-WOLF-TV shut down its analog signal, over UHF channel 56, on January 19, 2009.
-The station's digital signal remained on its pre-transition UHF channel 45, using virtual channel 56.
+WOLF-TV and WSWB were among the last Scranton–Wilkes-Barre stations to launch digital signals, which were on the air by November 2003.
+They were also among the first to cease analog broadcasts.
+WSWB closed its analog signal in December 2008, and WOLF-TV shut down its analog signal, over UHF channel 56, on January 19, 2009.
+WOLF-TV's digital signal remained on its pre-transition UHF channel 45, using virtual channel 56.
+It relocated its signal to channel 22 in 2019 as a result of the 2016 United States wireless spectrum auction.